freecurve/Freecurve_labs_arrow-nn_suite/README.md

 The simulation conda package contains the InterX ARBALEST molecular dynamics simulation software along with all the necessary database files to run ARROW-NN molecular simulations.
 The package supports Slurm and SGE cluster environment, as well as single or multi-GPUs local PC/VM environment.
 See details in the documentation and by invoking `arb -h` command.

 ## System requirements

-The software is distributed as a conda package for the linux x86_64 platform.
+The software is distributed as a conda package for the linux x86_64 platform only.
 In addition to a 64-bit Linux install, the following dependencies must also be installed prior to the package installation:

 * conda (anaconda or miniconda are OK)